Pablo Picasso: Later works and final years: 1949–1973

 The Chicago Picasso, a 50 ft public Cubist sculpture.
 Donated by Picasso to the people of Chicago in 1967.

 Picasso was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in mid-1949.
 In the 1950s, Picasso's style changed once again, as he took to producing reinterpretations of the art of the great masters.
 He made a series of works based on Velázquez's painting Las Meninas.
 He also based paintings on works by Goya, Poussin, Manet, Courbet and Delacroix.

 By this time, Picasso had constructed a huge Gothic home, and could afford large villas in the south of France, such as Mas Notre-Dame-de-Vie on the outskirts of Mougins, and in the Provence-Alpes-Côte d'Azur.
 He was an international celebrity, with often as much interest in his personal life as his art.
+He maintained a critical scepticism toward the younger generation of postwar French painters; in 1957, he dismissively characterized the work of celebrity figurative painter Bernard Buffet as "zero" to mutual friend Jean Cocteau, having witnessed his young children Claude and Paloma ask Buffet for autographs at a Cannes restaurant.

 In 1952, Picasso met Jacqueline Roque, who worked at the Madoura Pottery in Vallauris on the French Riviera, where Picasso made and painted ceramics.
 She became his lover, and then his second wife in 1961.
 The two were together for the remainder of Picasso's life.

 In addition to his artistic accomplishments, Picasso made a few film appearances, always as himself, including a cameo in Jean Cocteau's Testament of Orpheus (1960).
 In 1955, he helped make the film Le Mystère Picasso (The Mystery of Picasso) directed by Henri-Georges Clouzot.